 And it also has tons of storage.
 There is a large bungee cargo area at the bow, paddle clips for storing paddles when you're not using them, bottle holders to free up your hands, and a couple of extra little pockets for small items.

-It has side, front, and back holders so you can carry it easily, and at 66 pounds it shouldn’t be too tough to transport.
-This kayak will perform well in whitewater, still water, and the ocean.
+It has side, front, and back holders so you can carry it easily, and at 60 pounds, it shouldn’t be too tough to transport.